ManashDutta07/py-programs/README.md

-These are some basic python programs containing topics like
+These are some basic python programs containing topics like -

-Some basic beginner programs in Python
+Beginner programs in Python
 List,
 Array,
 Matrix,